 About this page:

-- This page provides general information on sick leave entitlements based on the minimum entitlements for employees covered by the Minimum Conditions of Employment Act.
+- This page provides general information on personal leave entitlements based on the minimum entitlements for employees covered by the Minimum Conditions of Employment Act (MCE Act).

-- WA awards may specify additional requirements relating to payment for sick leave and how and when sick leave is taken by employees.
+- WA awards may specify additional requirements relating to payment for personal leave and how and when personal leave is taken by employees.
 Visit the WA award summaries page for information on award requirements.

-Full time and part time employees are entitled to paid sick leave.
-Casuals are not entitled to paid sick leave.
+Full time and part time employees are entitled to paid personal leave.
+Casuals are not entitled to paid personal leave.